dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 \min_{G} \max_{D} V(D, G) &= \mathbb{E}_{\mathbf{x} \sim p_{data}(\mathbf{x})}[\log_{}D(\mathbf{x})]+ \mathbb{E}_{\mathbf{z} \sim p_{z}(\mathbf{z})}[\log_{}(1-D(G(\mathbf{z})))]
 \end{aligned}
 $$
-<span class='blue'>It's like generator and discriminator are fighting each other on who will win.</span> Each wants to complete it's own objective.
+<span class='blue'>It's like generator and discriminator are fighting each other on who will win.</span> Each wants to succeed in completing it's own objective.
 This game continues till we get a state, in which each model becomes an expert on what it is doing, the generative model increases its ability to get the actual data distribution and produces data similar to it, and the discriminative becomes expert in identifying the real samples.
 The discriminator tries to maximize tweaking only it's parameter and G tries to minimize tweaking only it's parameters.
 How amazing?
 And this setup helps G to produce jaw-dropping images.
-Can it get any better than this? (**Question: Is will doing maxmin produce same results?**)
+Can it get any better than this? (**Question: Will doing maxmin produce same results?**)

 Another way to look at above cost function is, we require D that correctly classifies real samples x, where $$\mathbf{x} \sim p_{data}(\mathbf{x})$$, hence $$\mathbb{E}_{\mathbf{x} \sim p_{data}(\mathbf{x})}[\log_{}D(\mathbf{x})]$$.
 Maximizing this term corresponds to D being able to predict when $$\mathbf{x} \sim p_{data}(\mathbf{x})$$.
 This is the first term of value function.
 Next term G fooling D in passing generated sample z, where $$\mathbf{z} \sim p_{z}(\mathbf{z})$$ as real samples, hence $$\mathbb{E}_{\mathbf{z} \sim p_{z}(\mathbf{z})}[\log_{}(1-D(G(\mathbf{z})))]$$.
 Maximizing this term means $$D(G(\mathbf{z})) \approx 0$$ implying G is NOT fooling D, therefore minimize $$-D(G(\mathbf{z}))$$.
 This again confirms the above minmax game between D and G where optimal D is maximizing the above equation and optimal G is minimizing the above equation.

 <span class='saddlebrown'>On a sad note, the cost used for the generator in the minimax game is useful for theoretical analysis, but does not perform especially well in practice.
-In the minimax game, the discriminator minimizes a cross-entropy, but the generator maximizes the same cross-entropy.
 This is unfortunate for the generator, because when the discriminator successfully rejects generator samples with high confidence producing a perfect discriminator, the generator’s gradient vanishes, it will produce zero everywhere, leading to vanishing gradient problem.
 This is main problem in training GANs called "mode collapse".</span>

 To solve this problem, one approach is to continue to use cross-entropy minimization for the generator.
 Instead of flipping the sign on the discriminator’s cost to obtain a cost for the generator, we flip the target used to construct the cross-entropy cost.
 The cost for the generator then becomes:
 $$